 Luca is a cum-laude graduate of Politecnico di Milano, where he obtained a BSc degree in Science of Architecture, a MSc degree in Architecture and, in conjunction with Politecnico di Torino and Politecnico di Bari, a Double PhD Degree in: (1) Innovation Management and Product Development; (2) Design and Technology for Cultural Heritage.
-In addition, Luca holds a PgCert in Learning, Teaching and Assessment Practice in Higher Education, awarded by Edinburgh Napier University, and is a Fellow of the Royal Society of Arts (FRSA) and a member of the Regional Studies Association (RSA).
+In addition, Luca holds a PgCert in Learning, Teaching and Assessment Practice in Higher Education, awarded by Edinburgh Napier University, and is a Fellow of the Higher Education Academy (FHEA), a Fellow of the Royal Society of Arts (FRSA), a member of the International Society of City and Regional Planners (ISOCARP) and a member of the Regional Studies Association (RSA).

 Luca joined Edinburgh Napier University in 2016, after working for 13 years at the Department of Architecture, Built Environment and Construction Engineering (DABC) of Politecnico di Milano, where he covered Research Fellow and Lecturer roles.
 He is currently working as a Lecturer in Urban Innovation Dynamics at The Business School of Edinburgh Napier University and a Research Affiliate of Edinburgh Napier University’s Centre for Smart Cities.
 Luca has also been appointed as Visiting Professor by Pôle Universitaire Léonard de Vinci - École de Management, Paris, and is a Visiting Research at URENIO (Urban and Regional Innovation Research), a university lab at Aristotle University of Thessaloniki, Greece.